-Apple AirTag: The Ultimate Beginner’s Guide [2022]
+Apple AirTags 101: Everything You Need To Know

-Apple’s AirTag – what are they, how do they work, and is it worth buying one?
+Apple’s AirTags – what are they, how do they work, and is it worth buying one?
 Here’s everything you need to know about AirTags in one post…

 You don’t tend to hear much about AirTag from Apple itself but the tracking tool gadget is proving to be very popular with consumers.
 Apple has sold in excess of 21 million AirTags since the product first launched on April 30, 2021.

-From locating lost luggage to tracking your pets and kids, there’s a million and one uses for Apple’s AirTag.
+From locating lost luggage to tracking your pets and kids, there’s a million and one uses for Apple’s AirTag as well as a host of awesome AirTags accessories – like wallets and even collars for your dog.

 But if you’re completely new to the product and want to know A) what an AirTag is, B) how they work, and C) what they can be used for, you’re in the right place.

 But first, let’s cover off the basics…